themarchoffolly/pushme-pullyou/PITCHME.md

 @[9-17](Displayed using code-syntax highlighting just like your IDE.)
 @[19-20](Again, all of this without ever leaving your slideshow.)

+Note:
+Perhaps it's time for an insightful anecdote to keep your audience engaged?

 ---?gist=onetapbeyond/494e0fecaf0d6a2aa2acadfb8eb9d6e8&title=Scala GIST

 @[23](You can even present code found within any GitHub GIST.)
 @[41-53](GIST source code is beautifully rendered on any slide.)
 @[57-62](And code-presenting works seamlessly for GIST too, both online and offline.)

+Note:

+Reinforce key points to drive home your message.

 ---?image=assets/image/daniel-ghio.jpg